mlowicki/rhythm/README.md

 There is `-testlogging` option which is used to test events logging.
 It logs sample error and then program exits.
 Useful to test backend like Sentry to verify that events are received.

 ## Command-line client
 Rhythm binary besides running in server mode provides also CLI tool.
 To see the list of available commands use `-help`.
+There is also [interactive client](#client) with auto-completion.

 Address of Rhythm server is set either via `-addr` flag or `RHYTHM_ADDR` environment variable.
 If both are set then flag takes precedence.